Middle School Biology Semester Review and Winter Party Lesson

 - Have students hand in their tickets and then list them in order by how many tickets they earned.

 - Divide students into teams of about 5 each.
 I divided the teams by listing the students in order by how many tickets they have earned and then going down the list 1, 2, 3, 1, 2, 3, etc.

 - A student from the first team will select a question.
-(I simply used the semester review multiple choice questions & cut each question into an individual strip).
+(I simply used the multiple choice questions from the A Beka Science Order and Design book & cut each question into an individual strip).
 He or she will answer the question.

 - If they answer it without the multiple choice options, they get 2 points.
 If they want multiple choice options & get the answer correct, they get 1 point.
 If they get it wrong, the player from the next team who has the next turn has a chance to answer the question for a bonus point.

 - Groups are not allowed to help whoever is answering.
 They may not look at their homework or textbook for answers.